 Your tags and fields become the building blocks of groups which allow you to segment your contacts for targeted interactions.
 Think of groups as saved searches on a search engine like Google; when you create a group, you’re simply searching your database for contacts who meet certain criteria and saving the results.
 Once you save your group, it will be continually and automatically updated to include or exclude contacts based on whether they meet the criteria of the group — keeping you from having to manually manage your lists.

-You may want to perform actions, such as sending an email, assigning/removing a tag, or adding contacts to a campaign, on entire groups or specific contacts.
-You can do this manually using actions when inside your Contacts collection or automatically via your campaigns.
+You may want to perform actions, such as sending an email, assigning/removing a tag, or adding contacts to an automation map, on entire groups or specific contacts.
+You can do this manually using actions when inside your Contacts collection or via your automation.